Tips for the Last Month of Pregnancy!

 Go on a Nice Date with Your Husband

-Find a restaurant you love or one you’ve been wanting to try and go.
+Seriously!
+Find a restaurant you love or one you’ve been wanting to try and go to.

 Once your baby gets here, it can be hard and stressful going out for the first few months.

-From my experiences, it was a good two or three months before I felt like going on a real date.
+From my experience, it was a good two or three months before I felt like going on a real date.

 And, I was nursing, so that meant that the location of our date needed to be within a reasonable distance to drive there, eat, and get back before the baby would be hungry again.

-Or prepare yourself to be able to use a breast pump while you’re out.
+Or prepare yourself to be able to nurse your baby while out, or use a breast pump while you’re out.